tvbeat/public/docs/tutorial.md

 ## Indexing tutorial
 The Indexing Report allows you to analyse strongly or poorly performing data points such as channel or program against a base segment.

 ![Audience Builder Default](https://raw.githubusercontent.com/tvbeat/public/master/docs/img/audience-builder-list.gif)

 The first step when analysing audience segments is to create a Base Segment.
 The base segment defines the values and the metric that we will compare further audience segment to.
-Clicking on the "** Add Base Segment**" button will open a window where we can select the parameters for out Base segment.
+Clicking on the "**Add Base Segment**" button will open a window where we can select the parameters for out Base segment.
 We can add an Audience segment, Compare dimensions(by which dimension we want to breakdown the data) and additional filters.

 After we defined the Base segment we can now start adding multiple **Audience segments** which we will compare against the Base.
 By clicking the "**Add new Audience segment** button we are presented with the **Audience picker menu**.
 We can search and select from a list of existing Audience segments or we can create a new one.
 When creating a new one we will be redirected to the Audience builder creation tool described in the Audience builder tutorial.

-When we have our Base segment and multiple Audience segments selected we can see the Metric and Index numbers and compare the difference against the Base segment.
+When we have our Base segment and multiple Audience segments selected, we can see the Metric and Index numbers and compare the difference against the Base segment.
 We can sort by any column by clicking on the index or metric name.
-We can also change the metric by which we index in the top right bar **Metric picker".
+We can also change the metric by which we index in the(top right bar) **Metric picker**.

 At the top of each column we can either select different paramters or audience segment by clicking on the **Edit** button (pencil icon).
 The **Remove** button in the audience segments removes the specific audience column.
 By hovering on the title area of each column we can see the Audience size and summary in a tooltip.